hstsethi/no-frills-dotfiles/readme.md

 I mostly use Imagemagick from command line for cropping, chopping, resizing.
 I just guess the required chop size and it often works.
 For trivial tasks, I use Gimp.

+See my `crop-sc-status-nav-bar.sh` [script](https://github.com/hstsethi/matrix-scripts) for a practical example.

 ## No Frills Dotfiles Manifesto